Tintern Wireworks Branch: Abbey Wire and Tinplate Company

 By August 1875, before the opening of the branch, the Abbey Wireworks Company had stopped trading.
 The line remained practically empty until the early 1880s when the works were taken over by the Abbey Wire and Tinplate Company; this venture was short lived and the works closed in 1901.
 The privately owned locomotive was sold and from then on the branch was only used by horses for the sawmills and turnery works in the village.

 Closure

 The line closed in 1935.
 Most of the tracks were lifted in 1941 and sent for scrap.
 The junction with the Wye Valley Railway was lifted in 1945 and was the last part of the branch to be lifted.
 The weigh house on the line survived until the late 1970s.

 Tintern Wireworks Bridge

-Today the bridge carrying the branch over the Wye is still standing, and now carries a public footpath.
-It is variously referred to as the Tintern Wireworks Bridge or the Old Tramway Bridge.
+The bridge carrying the branch over the Wye today carries a public footpath.
+It is known as the Tintern Wireworks Bridge or the Old Tramway Bridge.
 John Newman, in his Gwent/Monmouthshire volume of the Pevsner Buildings of Wales, notes the bridge's "three steel-truss spans on two high, rock-faced, piers."